openshift/cluster-health-analyzer/development.md

 # Development

-This document describes the process for running cluster-health-analyzer locally for development purposes.
+This document describes the process of running the Cluster Health Analyzer locally for development purposes.

 ## Running locally

-In order to run the code outside of Kubernetes environment:
+To run the code outside of the Kubernetes environment:

-1. start port-forwarding of thanos querier from existing OpenShift installation:
+1. Start the port forwarding of the thanos querier from the existing OpenShift installation:

 ``` sh
 make proxy